 I came to Deepam as a special educator and its been a big experience in my life.
 The team are wonderful.
 Angelika and Selvi are two of the kindest women who are always willing to help everyone in need.
 But I can say that every single person who works for Deepam are extremely dedicated to the work they are doing.
 During Covid 19 time, the school was suddenly closed, but the entire team always looked after me, the other teachers and of course the students.
 I am very grateful for having an opportunity to be part of Deepam, working and learning with them.
 I wish Deepam all the best and I will always keep them close to my heart.

 Leela was worked at Deepam part time 2019-2021.

 I had the honour to teach some of the older girls at Deepam how to use the sewing machine.
 The girls are very humble and eager to learn new skills and they have progressed immensely.
 I try to explore ways in which these girls could be able to build up a financial sustainable life using the skills they are learning.

-Currently, I am teaching at a circus school and have been coming to Deepam to work on tailoring projects with the older girls where I am able to apply my tailoring skills with my occupational therapy skills.
+Since then, I have been coming to Deepam to work on tailoring projects with the older girls where I am able to apply my tailoring skills with my occupational therapy skills.
 I still feel the need to go out and gain more experience in the field of occupational therapy and who knows, perhaps come back to Deepam one day.
 I feel a need and wish to give back to Auroville; the place which has given me so much growing up.